Usyk vs Joshua 2: Timing, pricing, booking details for world heavyweight title rematch on Sky Sports Box Office

 Watch Usyk vs Joshua 2 online through the Sky Sports Box Office app and website.

-If you don't have a Box Office account, you'll be able to sign up and buy the fight from Friday August 5.
+If you don't have a Box Office account, you'll be able to sign up and buy the fight right now.

 How to order: